Advanced Cardiac Life Support (ACLS): Blended Learning

 Employees for whom the training is not mandatory, must pay the course fee at the time of registration.

 $260 registration fee for community nurse, EMT/P, physician or other health care provider.

 Cancellation must be requested fourteen days prior to the class date to receive a full refund.
 A $50 service fee will be charged after this date.
-The deposit or registration fee will be forfeited if the online course was accessed and the class is not rescheduled within 60 days.
+The deposit or registration fee will be forfeited if the online course was accessed and the class is not rescheduled.
 If the provider cancels the course, a full refund will be provided.

 Consistent with UC Davis policy, faculty are expected to disclose:

 - Any significant financial interests or other relationships with manufacturers of commercial products and/or providers of commercial services discussed in their presentations.